 The diagram above displays a simple case.
 As eluded to in the article Considerations for Azure Virtual Machines DBMS deployment for SAP workload, Azure storage type, number, and size of disks is dependent from different factors.
 But in general we recommend:

-- Using one large volume, which contain the SQL Server data files.
+- Using one large volume, which contains the SQL Server data files.
 Reason behind this configuration is that in real life there are numerous SAP databases with different sized database files with different I/O workload.

 - Use the D:\drive for tempdb as long as performance is good enough.
 If the overall workload is limited in performance by tempdb being located on the D:\ drive you might need to consider to move tempdb to separate Azure premium storage or Ultra disk disks as recommended in this article.